openstack/charm-neutron-openvswitch/README.md

 # DPDK fast packet processing support

-For OpenStack Mitaka running on Ubuntu 16.04, its possible to use experimental DPDK userspace network acceleration with Open vSwitch and OpenStack.
+For OpenStack Mitaka running on Ubuntu 16.04, it's possible to use experimental DPDK userspace network acceleration with Open vSwitch and OpenStack.

 Currently, this charm supports use of DPDK enabled devices in bridges supporting connectivity to provider networks.